kanbanyte/sepb/assessments/sepa/sadrr.md

 <!-- ![queue](https://cdn.discordapp.com/attachments/1094987833174925416/1104591857696120872/image.png) -->

 The client can read the published data at any time and can send a response at any time.\
-This is known as decoupling where two or more systems work together without being directly connected.\
+This is known as decoupling where two or more systems work together without being directly connected, enabling a program to be changed or developed without affecting existing programs.\
-This means that changes can be made to one program without effecting the workings of other programs.\
 However, the project requires multiple programs to send requests and replies to other programs.\
 This would require many queues as to implement request and reply functionality between 2 programs requires a separate queue for both the request and the reply.
 The large number of queues would reduce the speed and efficiency of the project, hence why this architecture was not chosen.
-Message queues are also a one-one model and have no mechanism to subscribe to a particular topic or type of message, whereas the chosen pub-sub architecture has a message broker system (either content-based or topic-based) and can support multiple subscribers for every publisher.
+Message queues are also a one-one model and have no mechanism to subscribe to a particular topic or type of message, whereas the chosen client-service architecture use well-defined interfaces to facilitate communication, with components allowed to freely request data as needed.
 These drawbacks are the reason the message queue architecture was disregarded.

 <div class="page"/><!-- page break -->